Parks and Recreation

 Tennis Lessons - Private or group lessons are available through the Parks & Recreation Department.
 Please call (413) 322-5620 for more information.

 Adult Drop-In Volleyball - The Parks & Recreation Department offers drop in volleyball for those aged 15 years and up.
-Typically sessions are held on Fridays from 6:30 PM - 9:00 PM at the William Peck School gym from November – April.
+Typically sessions are held on Fridays from 6:30 PM - 9:00 PM at the Lynch gym from November – April.
 May – August sessions are held at the outdoor courts at the Roberts’ Sports Complex.
-All abilties are welcome.
+All abilities are welcome.
 Please call or email the department for more information.

 Volleyball League – The Greater Holyoke YMCA offers an opportunity for teams and individuals to join a volleyball league.
 Please visit their website: www.holyokeymca.org for more information.